 Dr. Wallace was named superintendent in 2009 and started with Maine Township High School District 207 in 2005 as Assistant Superintendent for Curriculum and Instruction.
 While Dr. Wallace was Assistant Superintendent, he led improvements in the District’s technology program that included becoming Google’s first K-12 partner and pioneering 1:1 learning.

-In 2015, District 207 received an International Digital Content and Curriculum Achievement Award from the Center for Digital Education, and was named one of America’s 14 Most Innovative School Systems in 2016 by Tech Insider.
-In 2018, District 207 was named one of 25 school districts to be honored as one of the “Most Innovative School Districts” for its unique approaches to expand and support teacher learning and student success both during and after high school.
+In 2015, District 207 received an International Digital Content and Curriculum Achievement Award from the Center for Digital Education and was named one of America’s 14 Most Innovative School Systems in 2016 by Tech Insider.
+In 2018, District 207 was named one of 25 school districts to be honored as one of the “Most Innovative School Districts” for its unique approaches to expanding and supporting teacher learning and student success both during and after high school.

 Dr. Wallace was a high school English and journalism teacher for five years and taught computer science for six years.
 He holds a bachelor’s and master’s degree from the University of Southern Indiana and both an education specialist degree and doctorate degree from Indiana State University.
 Dr. Wallace was named the 2017 Illinois Association of Career and Technical Education Champion of the year for the District’s innovative work to improve college and career counseling and experiences for every District student.